rohanprichard/rohanprichard/README.md

 - 👋 Hi, I’m @rohanprichard
-- 👀 I’m interested in Artificial Intelligence and Deep Learning
+- 👀 I’m interested in Artificial Intelligence!
-- 🌱 I’m currently working as an AI engineer at AmalgamRx!
+- 🌱 I’m currently working as an AI/Full Stack Engineer @AmalgamRx!
 - 📫 How to reach me: rohanprichard@gmail.com

 <!---